GateNLP/MigrationNarrate/README.md

 Contains the hierarchical migration narrative taxonomy used for annotation, including the **12 super-narratives and 53 narrative labels** and their definitions.

-The taxonomy is based on the migration narrative taxonomy introduced by the European Commission's Joint Research Centre (JRC).
-Narrative definitions used during annotation were developed for this study and manually reviewed by the authors.
+The taxonomy is based on the migration narrative taxonomy introduced in the European Commission Joint Research Centre (JRC) report [*Navigating migration narratives: Research insights and strategies for effective communication*](https://publications.jrc.ec.europa.eu/repository/handle/JRC142039).

 ---